ivaleraM/GLFM/docs/FAQ_errors.md

 ------------------------------

+**ERROR CYTHON.DISTUTILS**

+The following error occurs at compilation time when Cython has not been properly installed:

 > Traceback (most recent call last):
 >  File "setup.py", line 2, in <module>
 >      from Cython.Distutils import Extension
 >      ImportError: No module named Cython.Distutils

+Please install again Cython, following our [Installation Instructions](README.html)

 --------------------------